 Altura Centers for Health formerly (TCHC) has been providing medical and dental care to the community since 1995.
-Historically the clinic was formerly owned and operated by Tulare Local Health Care District.
-It was purchased from Tulare District Hospital (TDH) in July 1998.
-Altura first became a Federal Qualified Look-A-Like Clinic in 1997 and in 2000 became a Federally Qualified Health Center (FQHC), and is an FTCA deemed facility.
+Historically the clinic was owned and operated by Tulare Local Health Care District.
+It was purchased from Tulare District Hospital (TDH) and Altura first became a Federal Qualified Look-A-Like Clinic in 1997.
+In 2000 we officially became a Federally Qualified Health Center (FQHC) and are an FTCA deemed facility.
 Altura is governed by a committed Volunteer Community Board of Directors which meet once a month and serve on several committees.
-The majority of the Board of Directors are patients of Altura.
-Hence, it is a clinic governed by its patients as well as the community.
-The majority of our providers are contracted with the clinic.
-This arrangement has enabled us to have many specialists available to our patients.
-It has resulted in a continuity of providers allowing the patient and provider to build a long-lasting relationship.
+The majority of the Board of Directors are patients of Altura making our facility a clinic governed by its patients and the community.
+The majority of our providers are contracted with the clinic allowing us to have many specialists available to our patients.
+This has resulted in a continuity of providers allowing the patient and provider to build a long-lasting relationship.

 The Central Valley is as rich in adventures and experiences as it is in agricultural and history.
 It truly is the "Greater Garden in the World."